integralfx/MemTestHelper/DDR4 OC Guide.md

 ### Voltage Scaling
 * Voltage scaling simply means how the IC responds to voltage.
 * On many ICs, tCL scales with voltage, meaning giving it more voltage can allow you to drop tCL.
-Conversely, tRCD and tRP typically do not scale with voltage on many ICs, meaning no matter how much voltage you pump into it, it will not budge.
+Conversely, tRCD and/or tRP typically do not scale with voltage on many ICs, meaning no matter how much voltage you pump into it, it will not budge.
 As far as I know, tCL, tRCD, tRP and possibly tRFC can (or can not) see voltage scaling.
 * Similarly, if a timing scales with voltage that means you can increase the voltage to run the same timing at a higher frequency.
 ![CL11 Voltage Scaling](https://i.imgur.com/66GrCz3.png)